Do you ever leave the store after making a big purchase and think, “I hope I didn’t pay too much for that”?

 Citi Simplicity® Visa Card – This card has a lack of fees that anyone could appreciate.
 The Citi Simplicity® Visa Card comes with no annual fee, and there are no late payment fees or over limit fees.
 The card doesn’t have a rewards program, but it does have one of the best balance transfer card offers available today.
 But if you are going to be using it for big ticket spending, that shouldn’t matter to you.
 This card is best for someone who just wants a simple, hassle-free credit card.

 Citi® Dividend Platinum Select® Visa® Card – This card has a nice balance transfer offer as well, but the rewards program is where this card shines.
 There is even a sign up bonus of $100 after you make $500 in purchases.
 You can earn 5% cash back every quarter in must-have categories.
-Right now, on purchases at Macy’s, drug stores, and fitness clubs from 1/1/14 through 3/31/14 enrollment each quarter is quick and easy.
+Right now, on purchases at The Home Depot®, home furnishing and home and garden stores from 4/1/14 through 6/30/14.
+Enrollment each quarter is quick and easy.
 Earn 1% cash back on all other purchases.
 Enroll at no additional cost each quarter for new categories that earn additional cash back.
 If I were planning to make a big purchase above $500 in the coming weeks I’d definitely check out this card.
 You’d get the $100 bonus, 5% cash back, and the purchase would qualify for Citi Price Rewind.
-You may earn a total of up to $300 per calendar year.
+The total cash back earned with the card is $300 per calendar year, excluding the $100 cash back with this offer.
+See Citi Dividend Card Reward Program Information.
 Then, going forward the card would be a great everyday reward card.
 Hard not to like this offer.

 If you’ve tried Citi Price Rewind or a similar service, I’d love to hear your thoughts.
 How do you ensure you don’t pay too much for the things you buy?